Collaboration & Workflows

 test failed

-Updating an existing automation
+Update an existing automation

-Activating and deactivating automations
+Activate and deactivate automations

-Deleting automations
+Delete automations